Talleyrand Cavalerie

 Service during the War

-In 1757, the regiment joined the Lower Rhine Army commanded by maréchal d'Estrées.
-At the end of June, it was at the camp of Bielefeld with d'Estrées' main corps.
-On July 26, the regiment took part in the battle of Hastenbeck where it was among the cavalry of the right wing.
-After the victory, it encamped at Grosselsen near Hameln with the main body of the Lower Rhine Army from July 31 to August 2.
-After the Convention of Kloster-Zeven, it followed the main body, led by the maréchal de Richelieu, who encamped at Halberstadt in Prussian territory from September 28 to November 5.
+In 1757, the regiment joined the Army of the Lower Rhine commanded by the Maréchal d'Estrées.
+At the end of June, it was at the camp of Bielefeld with d'Estrées's main corps.
+On July 26, the regiment took part in the Battle of Hastenbeck where it was among the cavalry of the right wing.
+After the victory, it encamped at Grosselsen near Hameln with the main body of the Army of the Lower Rhine from July 31 to August 2.
+After the Convention of Kloster-Zeven, it followed the main body, led by the Maréchal de Richelieu, who encamped at Halberstadt in Prussian territory from September 28 to November 5.
 The regiment was placed on the left wing of the first line.
 At the end of the year, it took its winter quarters in Kempen on the Lower Rhine, in the fourth line of the French Army.

-In April 1758, when the comte de Clermont redeployed his army along the Rhine, the regiment was stationed at Waldeck.
-After the successful crossing of the Rhine by the Allied army of Ferdinand of Brunswick on May 31, the regiment retired towards Rheinberg where it joined Clermont's army on June 2.
+In April 1758, when the Comte de Clermont redeployed his army along the Rhine, the regiment was stationed at Waldeck.
+After the successful crossing of the Rhine by the Allied army of Ferdinand of Brunswick on May 31, the regiment retired towards Rheinberg where it joined Clermont's Army on June 2.
 It remained in this camp until June 12 and was placed on the right wing of the first line.
-On June 23, the regiment took part to the battle of Krefeld where it was placed on the left wing of the first line, under Fitzjames.
-In mid August, after Ferdinand's retreat to the east bank of the Rhine, the regiment, as part of the army of the Lower Rhine now under the marquis de Contades, recrossed the Rhine to follow the Allied army.
+On June 23, the regiment took part in the Battle of Krefeld where it was placed on the left wing of the first line, under FitzJames.
+In mid August, after Ferdinand's retreat to the east bank of the Rhine, the regiment, as part of the Army of the Lower Rhine now under the Marquis de Contades, recrossed the Rhine to follow the Allied army.
 On August 20, it was encamped near Wesel where it was placed on the left wing of the first line.

 Uniform